 If you look at it from another point of view, here’s the story again:

-Threatening two men armed with firearms and a trained dog?
+Threatening two men armed with firearms and a trained dog all by your lonesome self?
 In what universe is that a smart move?
 In the one where you say “You don’t have the balls to shoot me?” and then eat a bullet?

 When you come to blows with somebody, you are part of the equation.
-For better or worse, your actions brought you there.
-Hopefully, you just failed to avoid the problem.
+For better or worse, both your actions brought you there.
+Hopefully, your only failing is that you didn’t manage to avoid the problem.
 But there are also those situations in which you are part of the problem.
 It would be a mistake to think you can get away with that forever.
-So don’t be an asshole.